High-Dimensional Causal Discovery Under non-Gaussianity: Graph estimation procedure

-The constraint in Condition~\ref{con:bounded_moments} that $M > \max(1, \lMin / J)$ is only used to facilitate simplification of the error bounds, and not otherwise necessary.
+The constraint in Condition~\ref{con:bounded_moments} that $M > \max(1, \lMin / J)$ is only used to facilitate simplification of the error bounds and is not otherwise necessary.
 Condition~\ref{con:existence} is a faithfulness type assumption on $P$, and in Theorem~\ref{ch3:thm:deterministicCorrect} we make a further assumption on $\gamma$ which ensures strong faithfulness.
 However, it is not strictly stronger or weaker than the Gaussian strong faithfulness type assumption.
-In particular the condition requires the linear coefficients and error moments to be jointly ``sufficiently parentally faithful and non-Gaussian," so even if the linear coefficients would not have otherwise satisfied strong faithfulness, sufficiently non-Gaussian moments could still ensure the strong faithfulness condition holds.
+In particular we require the linear coefficients and error moments considered to be jointly ``sufficiently parentally faithful and non-Gaussian."
+So for a fixed sample size, there may be cases where the linear coefficients and error covariances do not satisfy Gaussian strong faithfulness, but do satisfy the non-Gaussian condition because the higher order moments are sufficiently non-Gaussian.
+However, the opposite may also occur where a set of linear coefficients and error moments satisfy Gaussian strong faithfulness but not the non-Gaussian condition.

 Finally, let $\mathcal{P}_{F_K}(G)$ be the subset of distributions $P\in\mathcal{P}(G)$ with $\tau^{(K)}_{v.C\rightarrow u} \neq 0$ whenever $u \in \pa(v)$ and $C\subseteq V\setminus\left(\{u,v\}\cup \de(v)\right)$.
 Then the set of linear coefficients and error moments that induce an element of $\mathcal{P}(G)\setminus\mathcal{P}_{F_K}(G)$ has measure zero.
 This set difference includes distributions which are not parentally faithful with respect to $G$ and distributions for which there exist a parent/child pair for which both error distributions have Gaussian moments up to order $K$.